We are constantly receiving information from our fitness apps, but what’s the best way to use this data to improve our health?

 If the main reason you use your fitness app is to drop some weight, you need to start the game by setting up achievable goals.
-Many of the apps offer a default step goal of more than 10,000 daily steps.
+Many of the apps offer a default goal of more than 10,000 daily steps.

 But the average number of steps for most people is 5,000 a day.
 Sometimes, setting up a smaller, more achievable goal is a better way to kick off the fitness game.
 If you already are in great shape, you may need to adjust it to 15,000 a day.

-“The benefits of walking include having better cardiovascular health, burning calories and enjoying the world instead of staying in your room watching TV,” said Caroline Park, LVN, primary care patient coordinator at Keck Medicine of USC.
+“The benefits of walking include having better cardiovascular health, burning calories and enjoying the world instead of staying in your room watching TV,” says Caroline Park, LVN, primary care patient coordinator at Keck Medicine of USC.